 The Bank adopts a formal procedure for the appointment/re-appointment of Directors to the Board.
 The Board is empowered under the Bank's Articles of Association (the "AoA") to appoint any person as a Director either to fill a casual vacancy or as an addition to the Board.
 The Nomination and Remuneration Committee is responsible for reviewing any proposed appointment, mainly based on merits but also having due regard to the benefits of Board diversity, and making recommendation to the Board for consideration and approval.
-Pursuant to relevant requirements in the Banking Ordinance, consent from the HKMA for any new appointment is required and will also be sought.
+Pursuant to relevant requirements in the Banking Ordinance, consent from the HKMA for new appointment of Director is required and will be sought.

 Directors newly appointed by the Board during the year are subject to re-election by shareholders of the Bank at the first annual general meeting following their appointments.
-There is no specified term of appointment for Non-executive Directors as provided under code provision A.4.1 of the CG Code.
-However, the AoA stipulates that at each annual general meeting one-third of the Directors (excluding the Executive Director holding the office as Chief Executive) who have been longest in office since their last election shall retire and be eliqible for re-election.
+There is no specified term of appointment for Non-executive Directors.
+However, the AoA stipulates that at each annual general meeting, one-third of the Directors (excluding the Executive Director holding the office as Chief Executive) who have been longest in office since their last election shall retire and be eligible for re-election.